jafingerhut/p4-namespaces/examples/01/README.md

 level definitions for types, extern objects and methods, extern functions, etc. that have been there for years.

-This _same program_ is intended to compile and work the same way after the namespace facility is added, because the `p4include` directory will contain an `import` statement that imports all of the top level names from those namespaces.
+This _identical source code_ is intended to compile and work the same way after the namespace facility is added, because the `p4include` directory will contain core.p4 and v1model.p4 files, each with one `import` statement that imports all of the top level names from those namespaces.

 # p4prog2

-The P4 program `v1model_ethernet_parsing_only.p4` in this directory is functionally the same as the one in the p4prog2 directory, but avoids using the provided include files, instead choosing to use these `import` statements:
+The P4 program `demo1.p4` in this directory is functionally the same as the one in the p4prog1 directory, but avoids using the new include files, instead choosing to use these `import` statements:

 ```
 import core;